julialuo/codebase-storr-ramp-up/README.md

 - [The Apollo docs](https://www.apollographql.com/docs/apollo-server/) explains what Apollo Server is.
 Feel free to read through to get a general idea of the Apollo Server, although we would not recommend following the code since it is all in Javascript (not Typescript). `Essentials/Understanding schema concepts` talks more about GraphQL schemas.

 ### Code:
-- Make sure you are in the `server` directory
+1. Make sure you are in the `server` directory

-- Follow [this Medium tutorial](https://medium.com/@th.guibert/basic-apollo-express-graphql-api-with-typescript-2ee021dea2c) to get a basic Hello World GraphQL Apollo server running
+2. Follow [this Medium tutorial](https://medium.com/@th.guibert/basic-apollo-express-graphql-api-with-typescript-2ee021dea2c) to get a basic Hello World GraphQL Apollo server running

-- This part is open-ended.
+3. This part is open-ended.
 Extend your GraphQL schema beyond the basic Hello World and create custom resolvers for your new queries and mutations to satisfy the criteria below.
 Feel free to use static data to back up your server, or use a database if you're feeling fancy.

-- A great resource to auto-generate Typescript types based on a GraphQL schema is [graphql-codegen](https://graphql-code-generator.com/docs/getting-started/).
+4. A great resource to auto-generate Typescript types based on a GraphQL schema is [graphql-codegen](https://graphql-code-generator.com/docs/getting-started/).
 Follow the steps `Installation` and then `Setup` to use it.

-- Make sure that your code satisfies the following criteria:
+5. Make sure that your code satisfies the following criteria:
   - Use `async` for your resolvers even if they are synchronous
   - Use `graphql-codegen`
   - Make sure your GraphQL schema:
     - Has at least 2 queries and at least 2 mutations (along with their resolvers)
     - Has at least 1 query and at least 1 mutation with argument(s)
-    - Uses types with the `!` suffix&mdash;What does this mean?
+    - Uses types both with and without the `!` suffix&mdash;What does this mean?
+E.g.
+    ```
+    type Person {
+      name: String!
+    }
+    ```
+    vs
+    ```
+    type Person {
+      name: String
+    }
+    ```
     - Has at least 1 nested type, e.g.:
     ```
     type Car { ... }